jd1t25/jd1t25/README.md

 I use NixOS BTW!
-*... said an ex-Arch User calmly.*
+*... said an ex-Arch User casually.*